Core Club Room Volunteer Relationship with Club Members

 We will assess satisfaction in areas of the child’s life such as relationships, initiative, career awareness, communication skills, recreation/interests/play/leisure activities, personal growth, self-concept, character, habit development, decision making ability, spirituality, and inclusion in community.
 Core club room volunteers will be encouraging, supportive companions to illuminate the agenda and change process so that the club member can fully live.
 We will clarify and focus energy, mindset, capabilities, skills, habits, practices, and patterns that contribute to the effectiveness of our club member and our club agenda.

-We will use respectful communication with children with spina bifida and spina cord injuries and their peers to promote their decision making, goal setting, and self-determination.
+We will use respectful communication with children with mobility issues and their peers to promote their decision making, goal setting, and self-determination.
 We will treat the children as people that we are equipping to become future independent adults.
 We will become a part of the village that invests in each club member’s unfolding future.

 We recognize that children continually learn and that they learn best when they are actively involved and interested.
 Our goal is to match tasks and activities with each child’s level of ability and attention span.
 We will encourage club members to think for themselves, helping them make their own decisions and find their own answers to questions.
 We will provide an atmosphere that offers club members suitable challenges and stimulates problem solving.
 We will help the children develop self-esteem by giving them the opportunity to be actively involved in their own learning.
 By providing co-operative play and time for the children to engage in play or leisure we will encourage sociability and friendship.
 A range of activities will be chosen to reflect various differences in cultures, gender and ability.
 We will regularly check our books, posters and other materials to ensure that they challenge stereotyping and that they positively and accurately reflect cultural and ethnic diversity and are free of societal stigma toward people with disabilities,.